LauraAllObe/wakatimeReadmeStats/README.md

 ## What is wakatimeReadmeStats?

 `wakatimeReadmeStats` lets you showcase pretty, customizable coding activity cards in your GitHub README.
-It pulls your latest WakaTime data and renders it as rich SVG charts you can embed directly using GitHub Actions or a live endpoint URL.
+It pulls your latest WakaTime data and renders it as rich SVG charts you can embed directly using GitHub Actions.

 ## Table of Contents